mindspore-ai/docs/docs/lite/docs/source_en/mindir/runtime_distributed_cpp.md

 # for Ascend, run the executable file for each rank using shell commands
 ./build/ascend_ge_distributed /your/path/to/Matmul0.mindir 0 0 ./config_file.ini &
 ./build/ascend_ge_distributed /your/path/to/Matmul1.mindir 1 1 ./config_file.ini

-# for GPU, run the executable file for each rank using mpi
-RANK_SIZE=2
-mpirun -n $RANK_SIZE ./build/gpu_trt_distributed /your/path/to/Matmul.mindir
 ```

 ## Multiple Models Sharing Weights